Reporting Concerns Mechanisms

 All reports are taken seriously and treated with the utmost confidentiality and anonymity.
 We have processes in place to ensure reports are promptly investigated and addressed.

-The Corporation will not take any reprisal or retaliation measures, including any adverse employment measures, against any Director, officer, employee and/or third party who in good faith brings forward actual or potential violations or concerns.
+The Corporation will not take any reprisal or retaliation measures, including any adverse employment measures, against any Director, officer, employee and/or third party who in good faith brings forward actual or potential violations or other concerns.

 The Vice-President and General Counsel is responsible for ensuring that the mechanisms for reporting concerns are made readily available, and reports are appropriately reviewed, investigated, and addressed.